 3. Pour the tepid water into the pot.
 Add the kosher salt, yeast, and flour.

-4. When you start to mix the bread batter, stir in the bulgur wheat (if any water remains, strain it out), lemon zest, parsley, mint, and thinly sliced green onions.
+4. When you start to mix the bread batter, stir in the bulgur wheat (if any water remains, strain it out), chopped garlic, lemon zest, parsley, mint, and thinly sliced green onions.
 Mix thoroughly.
 Cover and let rise for 60 to 90 minutes, at room temperature.

 5. After room temperature rising, lift off cover and stir down the risen dough.
 Cover again, tightly, and place in the refrigerator overnight 10-14 hours.